 Handle the seal parts with extreme care to prevent damage.
 Be careful not to contaminate precision finished faces; even fingerprints on the faces can shorten seal life.
 If necessary, clean the faces with a non-oil based solvent and a clean, lint-free tissue.
 Wipe lightly in a concentric pattern to avoid scratching the faces.

 Inspect the seal components for wear, scoring, grooves, and other damage that might cause leakage.
-Clean and polish the shaft sleeve (12), or replace it if there are nicks or cuts on either end.
 If any components are worn, replace the complete seal; never mix old and new seal parts.